SimVascular/svFSIplus/tests/cases/cmm/pipe_3d/README.md

 # **Problem Description**

-Simulate a pulsatile flow in a pipe with a deformable wall using the coupled momentum method (CMM).
+Simulate the fluid-structure interaction of a pipe with a deformable wall using the coupled momentum method (CMM).
 Only a few time steps are tested and compared.
 Pusaltile inflow and RCR are used as the inflow and outflow boundary conditions (BCs), respectively.

 ## Solution workflow

-This problem is solved in three major steps:
+This problem is solved in three major steps

 1. Solve for fluid flow with a rigid wall and using the same inflow and outflow BCs.